-So imagine your enemy is a Canadian.
-Imagine you’re an American at war with the us (okay, so maybe it’s a hockey game).
-We can say that you are pitted against a Canadian.
-A Canadian against an American.
-But hold on—your enemy’s Mom was born in Boston and she went to school there and later in Virginia because her Dad moved around because he was a Commander in the US Navy.
+Imagine the enemy is a Canadian.
+Imagine an American is at war with Canada (okay, so maybe it’s a hockey game).
+We can say that the Americans are pitted against a Canadian.
+But hold on—the Canadian enemy’s Mom was born in Boston, and she went to school there and later in Virginia because her Dad moved around because he was a Commander in the US Navy.

-So why would we shoot at someone or hate someone just because they ended up on the other side of a bureaucrat’s pencil?
-We’ll hate someone —call them enemy— because they live just down the road but on the other side of an imaginary line???
+Knowing all of this, why would we shoot at someone or hate someone just because they ended up on the other side of a bureaucrat’s pencil?
+It seems truly bizarre to hate someone —call them enemy— because they live just down the road but on the other side of an imaginary line???
 We’re that inhuman that we can’t see ourselves in this other-named person because of the line that only exists in people’s imagination?

-If you shoot an enemy or blow him up or poison her then you incur the wrath of their entire family and all of their loved ones.
-So your one enemy has become six.
+If we shoot an enemy or blow them up or poison them then we incur the wrath of their entire family and all of their loved ones, making our one enemy into six.
+This is going backwards.
 There is only one true way to get rid of an enemy, and that is to rename them.
 We must be like Abraham Lincoln who said, “Have I not destroyed my enemy when I have made him into my friend?”

-You have met misguided, desperate, angry, oppressed and fearful people.
-Some of them have labels that you have been taught things about for your entire life.
-Can you still see their need?
-Recognise their humanity?
-Embrace them with compassion and allow yourself to lower your labels and love them?
-For just like you they want their children safe and their futures bright.
+Embrace others with compassion, We must allow ourselves to lower our labels and love those we perceive as different.
+For just like us, they want their children safe and their futures bright.
 And one way to accomplish that would be to have more friends.

 peace. literally. s.